 Vortex Induced Vibrations (VIV)

-Currents at the seafloor can also cause vibrations in the piping due to vortex induced vibrations (VIV) also known as vortex shedding.
+Currents at the seafloor can also cause vibrations in the piping or wellhead due to vortex induced vibrations (VIV) also known as vortex shedding.
 This happens when the natural frequency of the piping system is equal or close to the vortex shedding frequency.